pfaffmanja/ROXANA-ontology/README.md

 - ROXANA 1.0 Initial Version 12/2022

 ## Contributing and developing
 Hints and suggestions are always welcome.
 The ontology was part of a research and development project.
-It was tested and evaluated for the commissioning of special production machines.
+It was tested and evaluated for the commissioning of special production machines for three different small and medium sized companies.
 Everyone can initiate a discussion via a ticket.
 A wiki with hints on how to proceed will follow soon.